Lonely Teenager

 Lonely Teenager is an album by American art rock band the Residents that was released in 2011.
 It contains a selection of songs as performed by the band during the Talking Light tour, as well as some songs that were considered for the tour but were rejected.

 A limited edition of the album was sold during the Talking Light tour, which included a 2009 rehearsal version of "The Unknown Sister" as a bonus track.

+The album notably credits The Residents as Randy, Chuck and Bob, characters created by the band for their 2010 Talking Light tour.
+The 'Chuck' character would later be used for a majority of Hardy Fox's solo albums.